Building healthy relationships, with those you love, can be both challenging as well as totally rewarding and fulfilling.

 Is there anything else here you can add?

-The healthy sexual relationship
+A sexual healthy relationship

 I believe humans and dolphins are the only animals that engage in sexual relations for pleasure.

 It’s a foundational cornerstone of who we are, how we behave, and often, why we behave the way we do in certain situations.

 The blissful pleasure with a person we care deeply for is one of life’s ultimate experiences.

 So why do many people carry around shame, guilt, apprehension, and embarrassment?

 I’d suggest it’s both historical as well as social.